claudioschmidli/se-penguin-classifier/README.md

 The GitLab pipeline for this project is configured in "gitlab-ci.yml".
 More information on pipeline architectures can be found [here](https://docs.gitlab.com/ee/ci/pipelines/pipeline_architectures.html).
 The configured CI pipline starts tox after pushing files to Gitlab which will perform the tests in a docker container.

 #### Pre-commit hooks
 Pre-commit hooks are used to ensure high commit quality.
 They are configured in ".pre-commit-config.yml".
-Further details on pre-commit can be found [here](https://pre-commit.com/).
+Further details can be found [here](https://pre-commit.com/).

 The following packages are set up: